 5. None of you encourage physical proximity

 There are times when sex takes a back seat, especially during pregnancy or when there are infants to take care of.
 Such a dry spell in marriage can have two entirely different outcomes.

 Either couple can get habituated to this momentary dry spell or feel completely disconnected, which eventually leads to infidelity and marriage separation in the long run.

 What can be done to improve physical intimacy?

-It is not always easy to fix the issue of a lack of physical intimacy—but it can be done in most cases.
-The key to resolving intimacy issues is to take things slow, find out what each partner likes and doesn’t like in terms of physical intimacy, and encouraging physical closeness in non-romantic ways such as simply holding hands, sitting next to each other while watching films, talking walks together, and so on.
+Another great thing to do is empathizing with the partner and being open to their idea of intimacy and affection.
+Find out what your partner likes and doesn’t like in terms of physical intimacy, and encouraging physical closeness in non-romantic ways, such as simply holding hands, sitting next to each other while watching films, taking walks together, and so on.